Select one or more workflows to filter the server status list. Only the import actions of the selected workflows will be listed.

 Yellow = paused

-Orange = recoverable non-blocking error, e.g. network folder offline
+Orange = recoverable non-blocking error, e.g. network folder offline.
+MetaServer will automatically retry the connection every 10 seconds.

 Red = blocking error, a server or action restart is required